-Images of the crows persisted in Helena’s mind that long first day.
+Images of the crows persisted in Selena’s mind that long first day.
 Darting through her thoughts at odd moments, they gave her an air of distraction, which lingered to haunt her sleep in the stuffy motel.

 Black crows, feathers glistening in the haze rising from the bitumen, dined alfresco – their meal did not fight back.
 Cleaved in two, the ‘roo lay dead and bloody.
 Stark images bordered on one side by the endless grey road, on the other by the red earth.